darius/traitor/bastiat-the-law.md

 and Property exist.
 To the contrary, it's because of preexisting Personality, Liberty, and Property that men make Laws.

-What then is the Law?
+What then is Law?
 As I've said elsewhere, it is the collective organization of the individual Right of legitimate defense.

 . . .